GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 </figure>

 This means the application is fully offline-capable and can run without a network connection.
-Chromium-based browsers on both desktop and mobile prompt the user if they want to install the app.
+Chromium-based browsers on both desktop and mobile prompt the user to install the app.
 You can see the installation prompt in the screenshot below.

 <figure class="w-figure">